 The Student Centre promotes the University of Tasmania's commitment to a policy of equal opportunity in education.
 This includes the provision of a teaching and learning environment that is free from all forms of harassment and discrimination and in which all individuals are treated with dignity, courtesy and respect.

-UTAS has identified eight key principles that underpin the goals of the Equity and Diversity Plan and which articulate the University’s equity and diversity values.
+UTAS has identified eight key principles that underpin and articulate the University's equity and diversity values.
 These principles are:

 - All people have inherent dignity and have the right to be treated with courtesy and respect.

 - The University has a responsibility to provide an environment that is free from harassment and discrimination for all of its members.